Nelson Villagra: Recent work

 In 1997 Villagra returned to Chile with his wife Begoña, also an actor, owing to various work commitments.
 There they remained for 6 years living in Santiago and receiving the praise of spectators and critics all over.
 Villagra also worked in Chilean television and film, extending his stay until 2003 inclusively.
 During 1998, the second year of the couple's residence in Chile, Villagra was invited by the National Theatre to participate in the assembly of a work by August Strindberg - Playing with Fire - directed by guest Swedish director Staffan Valdemar Holm.
 After a successful season in Chile, the play went on to the Strindberg Festival in Stockholm.
 Also in 1998, Villagra wrote a verse play The Farce of the Knight and Death which toured Ñuble Province, his native land, and acted in all three television movies and three films.
 The most notable of these works - despite the brevity of Villagra's role - was Tendida mirando las estrellas by director Andrés Racz.
 In theatre, Villagra - along with José Ignacio García and wife Begoña Zabala - achieved a particular success with the staging of The English Lover by Marguerite Duras, directed by Jaime Silva.

 In late 2003, Villagra returned to Montreal with his wife, only to return to Chile a few months later in early 2004 to join the cast of a new TV series with Canal 13.
 Upon returning to Montreal in late 2004, he declared that in future he will only participate in "artistically worthwhile" projects.
-Thus, since 2004, despite having received several offers, Villagra has only accepted the film project The Gift, filmed in Chillán (Chile) in 2008.
+Thus, since 2004, despite having received several offers, Villagra has only accepted the film project El regalo, filmed in Chillán (Chile) in 2008.